-With considerable experience in running a confectioner’s shop, Sheila Dedenbach founded Heavenly Sweet, a cannabis-edible manufacturing company, in 2008.
-Inspired after visiting the dispensary of a friend of hers and witnessing how haphazardly their edibles were packaged, with no identifying information about what was in the edible, she decided that she could do better and began Heavenly Sweet out of her own kitchen.
-As she strove to maintain the highest quality in her products as well as insuring compliance with state regulations, Ms. Dedenbach sought to further her education and earned a Bachelor of Arts in business and corporate communication at the University of Phoenix in 2009, cementing her skills as an entrepreneur.
-In 2010, Ms. Dedenbach had the good
+With more than a decade of confectionary experience, Sheila Dedenbach founded Heavenly Sweet, a cannabis-infused edible manufacturing company, in 2008.
+She was inspired after visiting a local dispensary with a friend and witnessing how poorly made cannabis edibles were and how plainly they were packaged.
+There were no nutrition or potency labels, and all of them were packaged in clear sandwich bags.
+At that moment, she decided that she could do better and began Heavenly Sweet in her own kitchen.
+She strove to set new quality standards in her products as well creating a potency schedule to help consumers make informed decisions.
+Ms. Dedenbach sought to further her education and earned a Bachelor of Arts in business and corporate communication

 Born in Buenos Aires, Argentina, Griselda Basile was drawn to her career by her family’s business.
 Grateful for the opportunities presented to her by attending a bilingual school as a child, she sought an education in England following high school, where she studied English teaching and translation.
 Returning to Argentina to study law, she instead pivoted to business management and earned a bachelor’s degree in business management and strategy from the International Business Management Institute.
 Ms. Basile began her career as a tax preparer with EY in Argentina, where she worked from 2013 to 2015.
 Concluding her studies with the Harvard Business School, Ms. Basile completed their online course in negotiation mastery and joined Saint Thomas Sur LLC as a